Confession Time: I don’t have it all together. Not by far.

 I guarantee it.

-Are you currently struggling to love your writing life, too?
+Are you struggling to love your writing life, too?
 You are not alone, my friend.
-But together, I think we can pull ourselves out of this muck.
-Our passions will always be worth fighting for.
+Our passions will always be worth fighting for, and together we can pull ourselves out of this muck.

 Have any questions about today’s topic?
-Don’t hesitate to hit me up in the comments below.
+Don’t hesitate to let me know in the comments below.
 I’ll be your personal writing love guru for as long as you need me!